SwordOfSouls/Profiles/README.md

 # Profiles
+#This fork allows for vault economy to also be saved
 Profiles is a plugin that allows players to save their progress to up to 3 save slots.
 When a player joins the server, they will be prompted to either start a new save or continue from a previous save.

 <img src="https://user-images.githubusercontent.com/52573645/111053091-f218b680-842e-11eb-98a2-7701359d01c4.png" width="45%"></img> <img src="https://user-images.githubusercontent.com/52573645/111053092-f218b680-842e-11eb-8cb9-e457870230e2.png" width="45%"></img>